 - Living with a person who works near exposed asbestos fibers

-- Exposure to other fibers (erionite, fluoro-edenite, and refractory ceramic)
+- Exposure to other fibers (erionite, fluoro-edenite, mineral wool, and refractory ceramic)

 - Exposure to ionizing radiation

 This cancer can take up to 20-40 years to develop.
 Early signs of pleural mesothelioma include:

 - Pain under the rib cage or in the abdomen